 The global population is aging with a corresponding increase in the incidence of cancer.1 While cancer outcomes have improved globally, the rate of progress has been slower in older patients, especially women with gynaecological cancers.2 Frailty is an age-related, multisystem syndrome characterised by diminished physiological reserve.
 This results in reduced tolerance of stressors and increased vulnerability to adverse outcomes including falls, disability, hospitalisation and death.3 It is related to, but distinct from, comorbidity and disability.4 Frailty is characterised by sarcopenia, poor nutrition, functional, sensory and cognitive decline, and lethargy.5 Frailty occurs in 25% of women ≥65 years and increases to 45% in those aged 85 and older.6 More than 50% of older patients with cancer have frailty, or pre-frailty,5 and both the disease process and treatments can challenge physiological reserve.
 A recent meta-analysis revealed that frailty is an independent risk factor for post-operative complications, prolonged hospitalisation, mortality and non-home discharge.7 Only a few studies have evaluated frailty in gynaecological cancers, but the same trends regarding adverse postoperative outcomes have been observed.8-12 However, early recognition of frailty, followed by ‘prehabilitation’, with the aim of modifying the degree of frailty before surgery, may improve surgical outcomes.5

 The National Confidential Enquiry into Patient Outcome and Death (NCEPOD) report on elective and emergency surgery in the elderly identified major shortfalls in the perioperative care, resulting in excess morbidity and mortality.13 The main deficiencies included poor documentation of disabilities and nutritional assessments, lack of formal frailty assessments and inadequate postoperative care.
-Indeed, a recent study demonstrated that close involvement of multi-disciplinary team (MDT) in daily care is beneficial.14 In recognition of the importance of integrated services for older adults, the British Geriatrics Society (BGS) have produced the ‘Fit for Frailty’ guideline on the recognition and management of frailty in community and outpatient settings.15 However, this has yet to be widely implemented in gynaecological oncology.
+Indeed, a recent study demonstrated that close involvement of multi-disciplinary team (MDT) in daily care is beneficial.14 In recognition of the importance of integrated services for older adults, the British Geriatrics Society have produced the ‘Fit for Frailty’ guideline on the recognition and management of frailty in community and outpatient settings.15 However, this has yet to be widely implemented in gynaecological oncology.

 Routine post-operative care is provided by trainees ranging from foundation doctors to subspecialty trainees and fellows in gynaecological oncology.
 Previous studies have identified that surgical, haematological, medical and radiation oncology trainees lack confidence, competence and specific training in the management of older adults with cancer.16-19 The aim of this survey was to assess confidence and knowledge regarding common perioperative problems encountered in frail gynaecological oncology patients in trainees working in Obstetrics and Gynaecology (O&G).